 Children or young people who have experienced trauma or challenging experiences may be more susceptible to such behaviours so if you are aware of this it is important to be extra vigilant.
 Although, teenagers and young people especially don’t like being watched or put under scrutiny – who does?
 So, it is critical to not be too invasive as you could end up accidentally escalating the already sensitive situation.

-Each child is different and for some it will be a phase that they grow out of over time but, for others professional help may be needed.
+Each child is different and for some, it will be a phase that they grow out of over time but, for others professional help may be needed.
 Either way, the behaviour of a child or anyone in the family unit (even challenging behaviour from parents) can be demanding on everyone.
 The person who is acting in a challenging way may not realise the impact they are having so it’s important to open up and talk about your family monsters – for some it may be a case of making them aware of the impact they are having.
 It could be that having a civil and understanding conversation and sharing your family monsters will make them aware so they can change their behaviour.

 It can feel natural for parents to respond to challenging behaviour by becoming upset, authoritarian or aggressive.
-However, this confirms to the child that they should not let down their defenses and may make them feel they need to stay in control themselves.
-With this in mind it’s useful to keep a more positive and understanding position.
+However, this confirms to the child that they should not let down their defences and may make them feel they need to stay in control themselves.
+With this in mind, it’s useful to keep a more positive and understanding position.
 Often just remaining calm when this behaviour occurs and explaining your good intentions to them can go a lot further than a lecture or shouting at them would.

 Other specialist parenting approaches, such as therapeutic parenting, can help children move towards feeling more secure and resilient.
 It can also be useful for parents who are in need of support, with children that are facing attachment or challenging behaviour issues, to get specialist training or read around therapeutic parenting techniques.